pydoit/doit/doc/tools.rst

 InteractiveAction (action)
 -----------------------------

-An IteractiveAction is like a CmdAction but with the following differences:
+An InteractiveAction is like a CmdAction but with the following differences:

   * the output is never captured
   * it is always successful (return code is not used)